Investment Objective

 Fund performance

-In December, the Malta High Income Fund registered a gain of 0.73% for the month, outperforming its internally compared benchmark which saw a 0.07% loss.
+In February, the Malta High Income Fund registered a gain of 0.65% for the month, underperforming its internally compared benchmark which saw a gain of 1.49%.
+This underperformance was primarily due to the equity market’s strong 4.18% return.

 Market and investment outlook

 Locally, we expect Malta’s economy to continue performing well.
-Recent data has been promising, with easing price pressures and tax cuts set to be implemented in 2025, which should support domestic consumer spending.
+The sustained decline in inflation, coupled with recent tax cuts, shall bolster domestic consumer spending.
 Additionally, the strong influx of tourists in 2024 is a positive sign.
 Optimism within the tourism sector is expected to grow, benefiting the economy further if this upward trend continues.

 -